 by Hewlett-Packard

-The year was 1995 and Hewlett-Packard was hot on the heels of sub-notebook leaders - Sony and Toshiba - to create a faster unit that can run on Microsoft's new Windows 95 operating system, scheduled for release in August of that year.
+The year was 1995 and Hewlett-Packard was hot on the heels of sub-notebook leaders Sony and Toshiba to create a faster unit that could run on Microsoft's new Windows 95 operating system, scheduled for release in August of that year.

 The unit seen here is the former.
 It is a small (at approx. 11" x 7" x 1.5") and light (approx. 3.8 lbs. with battery) sub-notebook that came with an Intel 486 DX4-75 MHz processor (Intel had already released the 'Pentium' two years earlier, but mobile versions designed for notebooks were hard to come by), 8 MB of built-in RAM (upgradeable to 16 MB), an 8.5" VGA, back-lit screen using DSTN, either a 170, 260 or 340 MB hard drive which came in a PCMCIA format and a very unique, pop-out mouse called, the 'paw'.

-It also came pre-installed with Windows for Workgroups 3.11 and MS-DOS 6.22 but was very much capable of running the, then, upcoming Windows 95 OS.
+It also came pre-installed with Windows for Workgroups 3.11 and MS-DOS 6.22 but was very much capable of running the upcoming Windows 95 OS.

-HP also bundled a lot of software with the unit among them: HP Financial Calculator, LapLink Remote Access, CardView, Appointment Book, Phone Book and an IrDA printer driver.
+HP also bundled a lot of software with the unit, including HP Financial Calculator, LapLink Remote Access, CardView, Appointment Book, Phone Book and an IrDA printer driver.

-The plan was to make the unit an essential tool of, not only the professionals on-the-go (or, the hardcore 'road-warriors’), but also, the collegiate crowd that required a small, all-in-one, compact computer they can easily move around their campuses and small dorms.
+The plan was to make the units essential tools for not only the professionals on-the-go (hardcore 'road-warriors’) but also the collegiate crowd that required a small, all-in-one, compact computers they can easily move around their campuses and small dorms.

-The unit had all the ports and connectors for hooking-up essential peripherals including infrared devices (very rare during that time) plus, the de-facto standard for portable computers during that era: two (2) PCMCIA slots.
+The unit had all the ports and connectors for hooking-up essential peripherals including infrared devices (rare during that time), plus, the de-facto standard for portable computers during that era: two (2) PCMCIA slots.

-The OmniBook 600 series was supplanted by newer, faster series later on, but, none of them had the amusing, "pop-out" mouse that made the 600 series so unique.
+Later, the OmniBook 600 series was supplanted by newer, faster series, but none of them had the amusing, "pop-out" mouse that made the 600 series so unique.

-After all, HP was a company founded on sheer innovation and this is what makes the company linger on...when all other similarly innovative start-ups had faded out in the background of silicon dust.
+After all, HP was a company founded on sheer innovation and this is what makes the company linger...when all other similarly innovative start-ups have faded out in the background of silicon dust.

 2013 NOTE: HP still sells notebooks using the OmniBook and the newer, Pavilion brands.